Benchling-Open-Source/allotropy/README.md

 # Contributing
-We welcome community contributions to this library and we hope that together we can expand the coverage of ASM ready data for everyone.
+We welcome community contributions to this library and we hope that together we can expand the coverage of ASM-ready data for everyone.
 If you are interested, please read our [contribution guidelines](CONTRIBUTING.md).

 # Usage